 How far can you run 12 2 wire on a 15 amp breaker?

 Although copper wire is the more common, aluminum wire is much lighter and offers 61% of the conductivity of copper.
 Copper and aluminum wires are both suitable for wiring a home, but it is important to note that they cannot replace each other.
-For instance, a 12 gauge copper wire can only run 52 feet on a 20 amp circuit, whereas aluminum wires can only be used up to 33 feet.
+For instance, a 12 gauge copper wire can only run 50 feet on a 20 amp circuit, whereas aluminum wires can only be used up to 30 feet.
 Voltage drop is a factor that can determine the wire size.
+You can only use aluminum wire over size number 6 AWG.

 What size breaker do I need for 12 2 wire?

-If you’re going to use 12-2 wire, you should choose a 15-amp circuit breaker.
-These wires are not recommended for higher voltages than 30 volts, so you’ll need to use a 15-amp circuit breaker for each circuit.
+If you’re going to use 12-2 wire, you should choose a 15-amp or 20 amp circuit breaker.
+These wires are not recommended for higher voltages than 300 volts, so you’ll need to use a 15-amp circuit breaker for each circuit.
 These wires offer many benefits over other types of wires.
 You can choose 12-2 wires if you’re going to use them for lights and other appliances.

 Can you mix 12 gauge and 14 gauge wire on a 15-amp

 Can you mix 12 gauge and fourteen-gauge wire on a circuit that is 15 amps?
 Yes, but you must use the right gauges to avoid overloading and overheating.
-Using a smaller gauge wire is safer, while using a larger gauge wire can cause overloading problems.
+Using a larger gauge wire is safer, while using a smaller gauge wire can cause overloading problems.
 Before you start, you should learn more about the different amperages.

 The NEC does not explicitly prohibit mixing wire sizes, but it does require overcurrent protection to be sized to the smallest wire in order to protect the circuit in the worst case scenario.
 In most cases, you can mix 12-gauge wire with 14-gauge wire on a 15-amp circuit breaker.
 However, you should make sure that all of the wires on the circuit are of the same gauge.